DrDanielh/UiAbot/docs/src/perception.rst

 The implementation of the encoder was done by extending the ``odrive_ros2`` node with a publisher that emits all the necessary feedback data (motor position and velocity).
 The feedback data is published with msg-type `std_msgs/Float32 <http://docs.ros.org/en/noetic/api/std_msgs/html/msg Float32.html>`_on the relevant topics for each axis, as seen in figure above.

 To visualize wheel motion in `Rviz2 <https://github.com/ros2/rviz>`_, an URDF is created with the mesh of the UiAbot including all relevant frames and their pose relative to ``base_link``.

+The wheel joint state publishing functionality has been separated into a dedicated ``wheel_tf_publisher`` node.
+This node reads the wheel encoder data and publishes the position of the two wheel joints as a `sensor_msgs/JointState <http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/JointState.html>`_ message on the ``/joint_states`` topic.
+The :ref:`uiabot_pkg mechanical_odometry` node now focuses solely on computing and publishing odometry data based on wheel encoder feedback.

-Furthermore, an extension to the :ref:`uiabot_pkg mechanical_odometry` node is added to publish the position of the two wheel joints as a `sensor_msgs/JointState <http://docs.ros.org/en/noetic api/sensor_msgs/html/msg/JointState.html>`_ message  on the ``/joint_states`` topic.
-Then, using the built-in `robot_state_publisher <https://github.com/ros/robot_state_publisher/tree/humble>`_ with the URDF as an  argument, the correct transforms is automatically updated and published to the ``/robot_description`` topic.
-Additionally, the static and dynamic TF's based on the URDF,  is broadcasted for later usage.
+Then, using the built-in `robot_state_publisher <https://github.com/ros/robot_state_publisher/tree/humble>`_ with the URDF as an argument, the correct transforms are automatically updated and published to the ``/robot_description`` topic.
+Additionally, the static and dynamic TF's based on the URDF are broadcasted for later usage.

 The ``/robot_description`` topic can then be subscribed to in Rviz2, which then will visualize the robot and all its frames dynamically.